 (3) The deadline of three working days will simply be unrealistic in some cases.
 See Ark.
 Op.
 Att’y Gen. No. 2000-059 (if a search will take some time because the requested records are voluminous or it is necessary for the custodian to obtain legal advice as to whether some records may be exempt from disclosure, the custodian should be afforded a “reasonable amount of time” to comply with the request, even if more than three working days are necessary).
 If the request is likely to be controversial or covers a large number of records, the requester should consider allowing the agency additional time or negotiating for the immediate release of some records and access to others on a delayed basis.

 Copies of nonexempt public records must be made "promptly" available to the requester.
 However, the CPRA expressly allows 10 days from receipt of the request for the agency to make a determination as to whether a specific record is a disclosable public record in the possession of the agency.
 Cal.
-Gov't Code § 6253(c).
+Gov't Code §§ 7922.530(a), 7922.535(a).
 This does not mean that the agency may take 10 days on all requests for public records.
 It simply means that where a question exists about whether the record is exempt from disclosure or whether the record is in the agency's possession, the agency may take up to 10 days to make its determination.
 See Cal.
-Gov't Code § 6253(d) ("Nothing in this chapter shall be construed to permit an agency to obstruct the inspection or copying of public records.")
+Gov't Code § 7922.500 ("Nothing in this division shall be construed to permit an agency to delay or obstruct the inspection or copying of public records.")

 An agency also must allow for the inspection of public records at all times during the office hours of the agency.
 Cal.
-Gov't Code § 6253(a).
+Gov't Code § 7922.525(a).

 All public records are open for inspection by any person at reasonable times, but the official custodian of any public records may make such rules as are reasonably necessary for the protection of such records and the prevention of unnecessary interference with the regular discharge of the duties of the custodian.
 Colo.
 Rev. Stat. § 24-72-203(1).